BlockfreieOrg/kat_tutorial/README.md

 ![load ledger](load-ledger.png)

 The application first loads the transactions into a batch table.
-The method batch entry then applies the transaction either updating the ledger or quarantining the transaction.
-The appication then dumps the state of the ledger.
+The method batch entry then applies the transaction either updating the ledger or quarantining the entry.
+The application then outputs the state of the database.

 # 0,K - operations that either succeed or fail

 We can express a test as a function that takes a transaction and returns a boolean.
-It is important to note that the tests themseleves are statelesss.
-The statefullness comes from the database and the databas eonly, the use of global variables, closures is not permitted.
-For this implementation this is given by the following type
+It is important to note, the tests themselves must be stateless.
+The statefulness comes from the database, and the database only.
+The use of global variables, closures, or external states is not permitted.
+For this implementation this is given by the following type expression:
-expression:

 ```go
 type KatExpression func(*sql.Tx) bool